 Believed to have originated from the wild species Linum bienne, called pale flax, which is native to the Mediterranean and regions of India and western Europe.
 This wild variety has now naturalized to other countries and climate zones, such as British Columbia and the U.S. states of Oregon, California and Pennsylvania. (*)

-Wild flax, according to archeological evidence (*), was domesticated more than 8,000 years ago in the region located around Mesopotamia referred to as the "Fertile Crescent", also known the "cradle of civilization."
+Wild flax, according to archeological evidence (*), was domesticated more than 8,000 years ago in the region located around Mesopotamia referred to as the "Fertile Crescent", also known as the "cradle of civilization."

 The popular cultivated subspecies Linum usitatissimum is today adaptable to many different growing conditions and locations worldwide.